-1 "household" definition adapted from Community Development Block Grant regulations at 24 CFR 570.3.
+&lt;sup>1 "household" definition adapted from Community Development Block Grant regulations at 24 CFR 570.3.

-- (i) a master deed or articles of organization for the housing accommodation has been prepared or recorded; - (ii) the owner of the housing accommodation dwelling has prepared or is in the process of preparing a purchase and sale agreement for the sale of any unit as a condominium or cooperative unit; - (iii) the owner has advertised for sale any unit in the housing accommodation as a condominium or cooperative unit; - (iv) the owner has shown to any prospective purchaser a unit in the housing accommodation for the sale of such unit as a condominium or cooperative unit; - (v) the owner has made any communication, written or oral, to any person residing in the housing accommodation expressly indicating an intent to sell any unit as a condominium or cooperative unit; - (vi) the owner has had any unit in the housing accommodation measured or inspected to facilitate the sale of the units as a condominium or cooperative unit; - (vii) the owner has had the land surveyed, an engineering study performed or architectural plans prepared for the purpose of converting such housing accommodation into one or more condominium or cooperative units; and - (viii) retaining a real estate agent for the sale of the converted unit. and retaining an attorney for the purpose of pursuing a conversion.
+- (iii) the owner has advertised for sale any unit in the housing accommodation as a condominium or cooperative unit; - (iv) the owner has shown to any prospective purchaser a unit in the housing accommodation for the sale of such unit as a condominium or cooperative unit; - (v) the owner has made any communication, written or oral, to any person residing in the housing accommodation expressly indicating an intent to sell any unit as a condominium or cooperative unit; - (vi) the owner has had any unit in the housing accommodation measured or inspected to facilitate the sale of the units as a condominium or cooperative unit; - (vii) the owner has had the land surveyed, an engineering study performed or architectural plans prepared for the purpose of converting such housing accommodation into one or more condominium or cooperative units; - (viii) retaining a real estate agent for the sale of the converted unit; and - (ix) retaining an attorney for the purpose of pursuing a conversion.

-"low/moderate income tenant household", a tenant/household is a person or group of persons residing in the same unit of a housing accommodation whose total income for the twelve months immediately preceding the date the notice provided for hereunder is given or should have been given is at or below 80% of Boston Area Median Income, adjusted for household size, as published annually by the U.S. Department of Housing and Urban Development.
+Low/moderate income tenant household, a tenant/household is a person or group of persons residing in the same unit of a housing accommodation whose total income for the 12 months immediately preceding the date the notice provided for hereunder is given or should have been given is at or below 80% of Boston Area Median Income, adjusted for household size, as published annually by the U.S. Department of Housing and Urban Development.

-"notice", the notice of intent to convert required in Section 7-64(a) of this ordinance.
+Notice, the notice of intent to convert required in Section 7-64(1) of this ordinance.

-"owner", a person who holds title in any manner to a building or housing accommodation, including without limitation, a corporation, partnership or trust, and an employee, agent, servant or other representative of such owner.
+Owner, a person who holds title in any manner to a building or housing accommodation, including without limitation, a corporation, partnership or trust, and an employee, agent, servant or other representative of such owner.

-"tenant", a person or group of persons who are collectively entitled to occupy a unit in a housing accommodation pursuant to a rental agreement written or implied, and who occupy such unit on the date that the notice required hereunder is given or should have been given.
+Tenant, a person or group of persons who are collectively entitled to occupy a unit in a housing accommodation pursuant to a rental agreement written or implied, and who occupy such unit on the date that the notice required hereunder is given or should have been given.

-"tenant subsidy", any payment made by the federal or state government for or on behalf of any tenant to be applied toward the reduction of the tenant's rental payment.
+Tenant subsidy, any payment made by the federal or state government for or on behalf of any tenant to be applied toward the reduction of the tenant's rental payment.

-" unit" or "residential unit", the room or group of rooms within a housing accommodation which is used or intended for use as a residence by one household.
+Unit or residential unit, the room or group of rooms within a housing accommodation which is used or intended for use as a residence by one household.